Jayancv/PIGenerator/src/templates/component_check.md

-I got a DWSIM code bellow and need to validate is it contains all the relevant component for given usecase.
+I got a DWSIM code bellow and need to validate is it contains all the relevant component for given use case.
 Use case :
 [USECASE]